coccon/proffastpylot/docs/usage.md

 Both steps will be explained in more detail, in the following.

-### Input file creation
+#### Input file creation

-The input file (stored in the yaml format) contains all the key information required by prfPylot and PROFFAST, e.g. the location of the input and output files, or meta information about the data to be processed.
+The input file (stored in the yaml format) contains all the key information required by PROFFASTpylot and PROFFAST, e.g. the location of the input and output files, or meta information about the data to be processed.
 An example with explanations (`example_sodankyla_input.yml`) is provided.
 It contains all options that are required to process the example data set.
 Adjust this file to your requirements.